howlowck/learn-ml-in-rust/README.md

 1. Run `cargo run <PROJECT_NAME>` in the project root

 ## Projects
-1. `simple_forward` - a simple forward evaluation (multi-input, multi-output forward propagation, no Hidden Layers)
+1. `simple_forward` (Chapter 3) - a simple forward evaluation (multi-input, multi-output forward propagation, no Hidden Layers)
+2. `simple_learn` (Chapter 4) - a simple learning with gradient descent on a single input